 Otosclerosis is often hereditary, although isolated cases do happen.
 For example, a few associations with measles and pregnancy have been seen as intensifying the instance of otosclerosis. both ears might be affected however it is more typical for one ear to be extremely influenced than the other.
 In the event that left untreated, hearing misfortune ordinarily compounds logically until the point when late middle age when complete deafness happens.

 The most famous otosclerosis casualty is said to have been Beethoven.
 Deafness made him unfit to hear his late compositions.
-Researchers have

 Conductive (Middle Ear) hearing loss

 In Conductive Hearing Loss, the ability of transmission of sound waves from the outer or middle ear to inner ear is reduced or blocked.
 This is due to the damage to the ossicles.
 It decreases the efficiency of sound transmission from the outside world to the inner ear.
 It is the most common symptom of Otosclerosis.

 Sometimes abnormal or damaged bone metabolism go on to affect the inner ear.
 This leads to Sensorineural hearing loss.
 In this, a person lost their ability to understand sounds clearly.

 Tinnitus is the perception or sensation of a ringing or buzzing sound in the ear.
 It can occur in many ear conditions and is often but not always present in Otosclerosis.